fperez/fernandoperez.org/code/indefero_dreamhost.md

   installation.](http://projects.ceondo.com/p/indefero/page/Installation)
-- Installation on [Dreamhost with Mercurial backend](http://projects.ceondo.com/p/indefero/page/Installation-Dreamhost-Mercurial): this comes closest to our needs, but it\'s missing a few key pieces of information.
+- Installation on [Dreamhost with Mercurial backend](http://projects.ceondo.com/p/indefero/page/Installation-Dreamhost-Mercurial): this comes closest to our needs, but it's missing a few key pieces of information.
 Still, if something is missing in my notes, see this document.
 - Configuring [the InDefero Git